RickofManc/vv-pizzas/README.md

 ### Accessibility

-Each page has been tested using the [Wave (Web Accessibility Evaluation Tool)](https://wave.webaim.org/) where zero errors or alerts were identified.
+Each page has been tested using the [Wave (Web Accessibility Evaluation Tool)](https://wave.webaim.org/)

 ### Performance

-Using Lighthouse performance testing within Chrome Developer Tools, all pages performance has been tested on both Desktop and Mobile devices.
-The results highlighted a slightly slower page load time than is recommended.
-This was primarily due to the browser attempting to load the JavaScript files at the same time as the DOM and CSS.
-To resolve this issue the 'defer' attribute was applied in the HTMl Script tags informing the Browser to prioritise the more critical page elements before the JavaScript.
-This helped to improve the user experience, and see the following positive results.

 ![Lighthouse Test Results]()

 ### User Stories

 The leading user stories have been tested to ensure the priority aims of the website have been delivered.
 Below is a summary of the stories validation.

-*

 ### Issues

 The issues listed in the table below we identified during March 2022.

-*

 ## Deployment